happycog/VMG-Chosen-Member/README.md

 > Returns all relevant entries.
 If **display\_entries** = "no", outputs the prefixed {entry_ids} tag.

+### Useage with Channel Form / SafeCracker

+In order to correctly render the Chosen field within Channel Form or SafeCracker, you will need to ensure that the field assets are loaded.
+Simply include the following tag somewhere on your page:

+`{exp:vmg_chosen_member:init_ft type="css|js"}`

+Note that you can pass a `type` parameter to render the CSS, JS, or both.

 ### Support for other fieldtypes/add-ons

 VMG Chosen Member can be used within [Matrix](http://pixelandtonic.com/matrix/), [Low Variables](http://gotolow.com/addons/low-variables/), and [Better Workflow](http://devot-ee.com/add-ons/better-workflow/).